-I am a science writer and editor whose work has appeared in The Atlantic, The Washington Post, Scientific American, Smithsonian, Science News, Anthropocene, High Country News, Knowable, and other outlets.
-I edit the California Native Plant Society magazines Flora and Artemisia.
-I also also write for the the delightful science writing blog The Last Word on Nothing.
+I am an award-winning science writer whose work has appeared in The Atlantic, The Washington Post, Scientific American, Smithsonian, Science News, Anthropocene, High Country News, and other outlets.

-My reporting has won several awards, including the 2018 National Academies Keck Futures Initiatives Communication Award for a about mental health among refugees from Iraq.
+My reporting has won several awards, including the 2018 National Academies Keck Futures Initiatives Communication Award for a story about mental health research in refugees from Iraq.

 My research has been supported by the National Press Foundation, the Rosalynn Carter Fellowship for Mental Health Journalism, the USC Annenberg Health Journalism Fellowship, and the Harvard Medical School Media Fellowship.